 CoreBridge allows you to enter a refund for a payment previously received and posted in the system.

-NOTE: If you have integrated credit card processing through CMS, refunds should always be handled in your CoreBridge system.
+NOTE: If you have integrated credit card processing through Nexio, refunds should always be handled in your CoreBridge system.
 Posted refunds cannot be removed.

-- Your integration with CMS doesn't currently allow for partial refunds on the same day (before being batched), only voids.
+- Your integration with Nexio doesn't currently allow for partial refunds on the same day (before being batched), only voids.

 - If you attempt to refund the same day against a payment, it will void the entire payment, requiring a new payment to be entered again.

-- Wait until the original payment has been batched before processing the refund (batches typically run every night with CMS).
+- Wait until the original payment has been batched before processing the refund (batches typically run every night with Nexio).
 Alternatively, you can void the payment before reducing the Order Total.

-- Navigate to the Sales > Customers > Payments.
+- Navigate to Sales > Customers > Payments.

-- Click on the Process Refund tab and select the appropriate Refund Mode of Standard for offline payments or Online if processing cards through the CMS credit card processing integration.
+- Click on the Process Refund tab and select the appropriate Refund Mode of Standard for offline payments or Online if processing cards through the Nexio credit card processing integration.